axelvaindal/CSSUtils/README.md

 `<div class="brd-5p brd-rad-2p"></div>`

-You can set border style using, brd- plus the style name you wanna use.
+You can set border style using, brd- plus the style name you want to use.

 `<div class="brd-10p brd-red brd-rad-3p brd-dashed"></div>`

 ### Text.css

-Text.css provides you classes for text such as font or text transformation.
+Text.css provides you classes such as font or text transformation.
 You can find inside:

 - Text sizing, in pixel and em, text-alignment, text-indent